hartolit/klein-garter/README.md

 * **Events**: Events handle more complex scenarios which would be outside the capabilities of an object.
 * **Logic trait**: At last the `Logic<K>` trait provided by the engine provides full control of a tick.

-The engine also provides a few other capabilities that aren't fully tested or implemented yet, like:
+The engine also provides a few other noteworthy capabilities that aren't fully tested or implemented yet, like:

-* **Switching between Stages**: A `Stage` is made up of some `Logic` and a `Scene` (which holds all objects).
-So if you have different stages like: `Level1`, `Level2`, etc., you can switch between them from the logic trait by returning `RuntimeCommand::SwitchStage(K)` in the update loop.
+* **Switching between Stages**: A `Stage` is made up of some `Logic` and a `Scene` which holds the objects.
+So if you have different stages like: `Level1`, `Level2`, etc., you can switch between them within the logic trait by returning `RuntimeCommand::SwitchStage(K)` from the update loop.

 * **Replacing Logic or Scenes**: If you want to keep the same `Scene` but use different logic, you can use `RuntimeCommand::ReplaceLogic(Box<dyn Logic<K>>)`.
 Similarly, you can replace a scene with `RuntimeCommand::ReplaceScene(Box<Scene>)`.
-All done through the update loop in the logic trait.
+All done through the update loop.

 ---

 ## About the Downfalls

 There's many performance downfalls in the engine design.
 The biggest one is cache locality on objects and state management.
 Using a `HashMap` to iterate through the different objects isn't the best solution as it suffers from cache misses.
 An ECS architecture instead of my Object-Oriented solution would've performed much better.
-Something I've yet to explore fully.
+Something I've yet to fully explore.

 The state management for objects is a giant, beautiful mess.
-It obviously suffers from cache misses, but it's also complex in how it processes `StateChanges`.
+It obviously suffers from cache misses, but also its complexity of processing `StateChanges`.
 It would've been much simpler to make an infinite grid with a snapshot of state changes and just do a "simple" comparison between snapshots to determine a single source of truth.
-This could have also opened the door for concurrency and split the processing between multiple threads.
+This could have also opened a nice door for concurrency and split the processing between multiple threads.
 Which brings me to the final downfall.

 This was the first project I've built to learn rust.
 Learning Rust the last few months has been quite the eye opener.
 This means I didn't dabble in concurrent scenarios until much more recently, so the entire design was built for a single-threaded world, which misses out on a lot of performance benefits.